OrkoHunter/orkohunter/content/author/admin/_index.md

 Hello!
 I am a final year undergraduate student at IIT Kharagpur, India.
 I love to create Software.
 A few of my open source projects have ended up with a small community around them.
 I spend a lot of time advocating Open Source to people around me.

 I have an affection for literature.
 Reading and Writing are in my weekly routine.
 I publish [my blog posts](/post) on this website.
 They are categorized as [Tech](/categories/tech) or [Non-Tech](/categories/non-tech) or sometimes both.
+Apart from blog posts, I also [write letters](/blog/letters) and make some of them [public](/letters).